Faria-Nowsin-Aurthy/My-Personal-Portfolio/README.md

 # My-Personal-Portfolio
-A portfolio made with html , css &amp; js
+A portfolio made with html , css & js <br/>
+Project from my 4th Semester (Finals). <br/>

+# About Me:
+Faria Nowsin Aurthy <br/>
+Email : farianowsin13614@gmail.com <br/>
+University : Shanto-Mariam University Of Creative Technology <br/>

+# Preview:
+This is were you can visit the site: <br/>